brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

 ## Warning

-- it will use up all your BTC in trades, and you have to keep a really close eye on BTC
+- These settings will use up all your BTC in trades, and you have to keep a really close eye on BTC.

 - If BTC starts going up or down more than 5%, take these settings out right away and put your more conservative settings back in.